tdantas/cli_sendmail/README.md

  * Attach your file
  * Send

-You can do this boring workflow on one line without boring *popups* validation
+You can do this boring workflow in one line without boring *popups* validation

 ````
 node email.js -a ./pictures.zip --to "myfriend@domain.com" --user "thiagochapa@gmail.com"
 ````